Anonymous-material/framework/README.md

 4. RNBP、A1、A2: Adopted from Tan and Peyrin's implementation which can be found: https://github.com/thomaspeyrin/XORreduce.

+It should be noted that BFI algorithm shuffles the rows and columns of the target matrix, and then applies BP algorithm (Paar’s algorithms for large matrices) to find a better solution.
+In fact, we can take the product matrix obtained by leftmutiplying and right-multiplying random permutation matrices with the target matrix as the input of any other heuristics.
+Therefore, in this paper we modify BFI algorithm, and combine their method with all the other heuristics.

 The code can be run with a single thread or multithreading;